UIStoryboardSegue considered harmful

 1. First you have to modify the storyboard and draw a new UIStoryboardSegue.
 Make sure no one is working on that storyboard.
 Also it may very well be that the two screens are not even in the same storyboard.

-2. Then you assign a magical identifier to that segue in the storyboard.
+2. Then you assign a magical identifier

 3. Implement perform segue, do some setup in prepareForSegue by checking the same magical string and do a little unwrapping because OF COURSE there are no compiler checks and no type safety: